jesperancinha/jeorg-spring-test-drives/README.md

 VERY IMPORTANT NOTE: It is important to take note that none of the examples presented are thought to become production versions of any sort of product.
 The goal of this project is purely to demonstrate and provide examples of different Aspects of the Spring Framework.
 Concepts related to immutability/mutability, SOLID, ACID, 12 Factor App, Reactive Manifesto and others are present, but they are not followed in every single example module.
-The reason being is that they take time, and adding these concerns per module removes the specific goal of each module.
+The reason being is that they take time, and adding these concerns per module can potentially lead away from the specific goal of each module.
 It is also true that I will do my best to improve every single module as part of my Spring Framework journey, so these concepts will show up more often.
 Important thing is to understand how the Spring Framework works.
 These modules dot not pertain to show good practices, code styles or javadocs.
 If you understand all of this, then please continue with your studies.
 Thank you! 🙏